KiranJavkar/SIMILE/README.md

 # SIMILE: Discover shared genomic regions across a collection of metagenomic samples

-Given a collection of metagenome-assembled-genomes (MAGs), extract the contigs that represent the genomic regions that are shared across a certain proportion (\phi) of the given MAGs i.e. metagenomic samples.
+Given a collection of metagenome-assembled-genomes (MAGs), extract the contigs that represent the genomic regions that are shared across a certain proportion ($\phi$) of the given MAGs i.e. metagenomic samples.

 ### Dependencies
 1. Python 3.5 or later